Enchanted Realms Rulebook

 With the base skills required to perform an impalement maneuver, a total of 3d20 are rolled in the reaction; 1d20 for a polearm attack and 2d20 for the impalement.
 However, if the pikeman has weapon forte in the specific polearm being used, then 4d20 are rolled.
 Lastly, if this pole is a glaive, then the heavy property will cause disadvantage on a natural 18 to 20.

 Cover is a physical barrier which can play a factor against ranged attacks by directly aiding the target's AC.
 There are three variations of cover: half cover, three-quarters and full.

-A target with half cover gains +2 to his or her AC as well as body preservation saves against area of effect attacks.
+A target with half cover gains +2 to his or her AC as well as Agility preservation saves against area of effect attacks; other sub-quality saves gain no bonus.
 The protection used must cover at least half of one’s body, such as a low wall, a piece of furniture, a narrow tree trunk, or even another creature’s body.
 In most cases, this does not enact the rule of friendly fire (see below).
 Of course, the GM could override for abnormal circumstances.

-A target with three-quarters cover has +5 added to his or her AC and a like bonus for body preservation saves against area of effect attacks.
+A target with three-quarters cover has +5 added to his or her AC and a like bonus for Agility preservation saves against area of effect attacks; as with the lesser, other sub-quality saves gain no bonus.
 Examples might be at a building corner, a large tree trunk, or a portcullis.
 Due to the target being smaller than normal or only occasionally available, by default if there are others in the vicinity, then the rule of friendly fire happens by default when firing at a target with three-quarters cover.